jdavydova/build-tools-exercises/README.md

 To work with the project for the exercises:

-Clone the project and
-create your own project/git repository from it
 ✅ How to Clone the Provided Project and Create Your Own Git Repository

 You were given this repository: